 A summa cum laude graduate of Notre Dame, Monica subsequently pursued graduate studies in philosophy at the University of Texas at Austin, where she received her M.A. before joining the inaugural class of Ave Maria School of Law in Ann Arbor, Michigan and earning her J.D. magna cum laude.
 There she worked as Managing Editor of the law review, drafted the best appellate brief in her class, and received the school’s Mary, Queen of Lawyers Award from the Dean and Faculty.

 In 2013 the University recognized Monica with a Presidential Values Award, which she credits to her exceptional colleagues at the Nanovic Institute.
-She lives on five acres with her husband and two children (“so far,” she hastens to add).
+She lives on five acres with her husband and two children.